I sorted through hundreds of projects for DIY Christmas ornaments until I found my top 10 favorites!

 - A Very Merry Paper Christmas: 25 Creative Ornaments & Decorations This book has straightforward techniques and templates to help you make your own Christmas decor and ornaments.

 For the below tutorials, just click on the links to get the directions.

 1. Cable Knit Ornament

-First off is this cable knit ornament found on a site called Interior Design Room.
+First, is this cable knit ornament from a site called Interior Design Room.

 Seriously, how cute is this?

 Note: We can’t find this particular tutorial online anymore, so I found this one from Reese Dixon that will help you get the same look.

 Just cover a styrofoam ball with a cable knit sweater and it’ll give you that comfy cozy feel.

 Because this project is very simple and inexpensive to make, you could make a bunch of these and use the same colors as the them for your tree.